Background

 But it’s not just about dizzying financial numbers.
 The Bank’s investments in fossil fuels have real-life consequences for local communities.
 The Big Shift Coalition report from 2022 sheds light on the top ten largest direct loans or supports going to fossil fuels by the WBG between 2018-2021, covering physical infrastructure projects as well as WBG policy advice.
 The report also digs more deeply into five particularly harmful fossil fuel projects that the WBG has supported.
 Read the full report here.

-Why This Moment Matters
+Why Transparency Matters

 Join the Fight and Raise Your Voice!